kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ## What is a Dataset

-A [dataset](../dataset/core-concepts/dataset.md) is a version controlled collection of datapoints.
+A [dataset](../dataset/core-concepts/dataset.md) is a version-controlled collection of datapoints.
 Datapoints represent customizable "units" of testing relevant to your problem, such as images or text with associated ground truths.